 When it’s done and the agreement with the buyer is reached, your solicitor conducts necessary checks and does the due diligence.
 It usually involves reviewing the sale agreement, verifying titles, and carrying out other checks to ensure that your interests are protected.

 Next step is signing a private contract with the vendor.
-At this point you will also be required to put down a deposit as specified in the terms of the contract.
+At this point, you will also be required to put down a deposit as specified in the terms of the contract.
 Remember that changing your mind after signing the contract can cost you a fortune, so be absolutely sure of your decision before you sign.

-You are then given time to get your money in place prior signing the deeds before a Notary and taking possession of the property.
+You are then given time to get your money in place prior to signing the deeds before a Notary and taking possession of the property.
 The final step requires you to get your title inscribed in the property register, pay any relevant taxes and get utilities connected.

-In most cases the purchase price includes the estate agency fee (usually 5%), but do ask before signing a contract.
+In most cases, the purchase price includes the estate agency fee (usually 5%), but do ask before signing a contract.
 It is common practice in Spain for Spanish vendors to inform the estate agent what net-amount they want from the sale.

 It is up to the agent then to charge as much on top of it as they can to increase their commission.

-Foreign vendors are most likely to choose a traditional way and negotiate a fee as a percentage of sale.
+Foreign vendors are most likely to choose a traditional way and negotiate a fee as a percentage of the sale.
 Be aware of this when negotiating the purchase price.

-As a rule you will have to pay 10% of the purchase price as a transfer tax that goes to the Spanish Treasury.
+As a rule, you will have to pay 10% of the purchase price as a transfer tax that goes to the Spanish Treasury.